-The price identified, as well as the speed offerings, for this service option will be a contractual requirement of awardees for the useful life of the network assets, which is defined by the Commonwealth of Virginia as 8 years for the purpose of this section.
-This price shall be indexed to Consumer Price Index, as outlined by the U.S. Bureau of Labor Statistics.
+- Scoring: The Office of Broadband will adopt the rate for the 100/20 plan listed by the FCC in the Commission's Urban Rate Survey as the standard to score applicants' highest speed threshold plan.
+Packages, inclusive of all taxes, fees, and charges billed to the customer, more expensive than this rate will receive fewer points.
+Packages less expensive than the standard will receive more points.
+The service option that the applicant submits to the Office of Broadband for scoring purposes must remain available for the useful life of the network assets. - The price identified, as well as the speed offerings, for this service option will be a contractual requirement of awardees for the useful life of the network assets, which is defined by the Office of Broadband as 8 years for the purpose of this section.4 This price may be indexed to the Consumer Price Index, as outlined by the U.S. Bureau of Labor Statistics, but shall not exceed an increase 4% annually.